 When processing or hiring job hoppers, recruiters should take into consideration various factors:

 - Recruiters need to consider the candidate’s work background, function, and industry.
 Some industries in the past have become unstable that may have caused several companies to lay off some employees.
 And if there is a struggle to sustain in the industry, all results will be the same.
-Other employees have been unemployed for a certain period of time and some went through career change to be able to make ends meet.
-This can elevate or at least address why the employee have become a job hopper and the recruiter needs to take that into account.
+Other employees have been unemployed for a certain period of time and some went through a career change to be able to make ends meet.
+This can elevate or at least address why the employee has become a job hopper and the recruiter needs to take that into account.

 - Recruiters should also consider the candidate’s skills and specialization.
 Some industries and companies only employ people for support or contract jobs especially when there is the presence of a niche market.
 Recruiters should evaluate whether the applicant is a potential job hopper or simply eyeing for a better opportunity.

 - Recruiters should also inform the candidate in the initial stages of hiring about the company’s values and culture.
 And that the applicant understands what is expected from him or her and what he or she can expect from the company or organization.

 - Recruiters should also involve the candidate’s references, ask people how the applicant is.
 Proper technical questions should be used to properly gauge and evaluate the applicant’s credibility.

 - Recruiters should realize that regardless of tenure, they should be able to discern whether they have the right candidate who is fit for the job.